jhosua26/DMLProcessor-Framework/README.md

 - **Business-critical operations** needing transaction control
 - **Applications requiring audit trails** and comprehensive logging

-**Your framework is a powerful, production-ready solution that handles the complexity of Salesforce DML operations while providing the flexibility and control that enterprise applications require!** 🚀
+**This framework is a powerful, production-ready solution that handles the complexity of Salesforce DML operations while providing the flexibility and control that enterprise applications require!** 🚀